UniversalDependencies/docs/_tpn/dep/advcl.md

 udver: '2'
 ---

-An adverbial clause modifier is a clause which modifies another clause.
+An adverbial clause modifier is a clause which modifies another clause (temporal, consequence, conditional, purpose, etc).
-This includes temporal clause,consequence, conditional clause, purpose clause, etc.
 The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.